-Subspecies: There are three subspecies: the San Lucan Speckled Rattlesnake (C. m. mitchelli); the Panamint Speckled Rattlesnake (C. m. stephensi); and the Southwestern Speckled Rattlesnake (C. m. pyrrhus).
+There are three subspecies: the San Lucan Speckled Rattlesnake (C. m. mitchelli); the Panamint Speckled Rattlesnake (C. m. stephensi); and the Southwestern Speckled Rattlesnake (C. v. pyrrhus).
 All appear to intergrade widely.

 Range and Habitat

-There have been no proposed conservation plans.
+There are no proposed conservation plans.
 Because of widespread negative attitudes towards snakes, very few conservation programs, worldwide, have been created.
 A much higher percentage of snakes are threatened with extinction than is currently recognized.
 Therefore, snakes are particularly suspectible to being overlooked by conservation-minded biologists.

 Site Index |